9 million tonnes

 Metso’s Vertical Plate Pressure Filters (VPA) are heavy duty machines, developed for filtration of metallic and industrial minerals.
 They offer customers a high degree of automation for efficient energy consumption.
 Metso provided JSPL with 8 VPA filters and all running at optimum levels, delivering material having 9 to 9.5% moisture, which is considered good for the green ball preparation.

-To improve the process further, JSPL awarded Metso a 3-year Life Cycle Service (LCS) contract for the operation and maintenance of the VPA filters which has been renewed every year post the completion of 3 years.
+To improve the process further, JSPL awarded Metso a 3-year Life Cycle Service (LCS) contract for the operation and maintenance of the VPA filters which has been renewed every year post the completion of the initial 3 year contract.
 With LCS, JSPL was assured of enhanced availability, higher production and predictive & preventive maintenance to enhance machine life.
 The VPA’s are performing as per JSPL’s expectations and are providing significant cost benefits also.
 Under the LCS contract, JSPL and Metso agreed on a clear target i.e. consistent VPA filters availability of more than 90%, which has been delivered ever since.